Netherlands Defence Intelligence and Security Service

-The Military Intelligence and Security Service (Dutch: Militaire Inlichtingen- en Veiligheidsdienst, MIVD) is the military intelligence service of the Netherlands.
-It was formerly known as the Militaire Inlichtingendienst (MID) and received its current name in 2002.
-The MIVD is part of the Ministry of Defence.
+The Defence Intelligence and Security Service (Dutch: Militaire Inlichtingen- en Veiligheidsdienst) is the military intelligence service of the Netherlands, which operates under the Ministry of Defence.
+It is tasked with investigating the security of the armed forces and collects military intelligence from and about foreign countries.
+The civilian counterpart is the General Intelligence and Security Service (AIVD), which operates under the Ministry of the Interior and Kingdom Relations.

 History

 The forerunner of all intelligence services in the Netherlands was the GS III, which was created shortly before World War I. This service later (after WW II) became the LAMID (Army Intelligence Service).
 In 1986, the Government of the Netherlands started a reform of all (Navy, Army and Air Force) military intelligence and security services.
 The MID (Military Intelligence Service) was formed.
 In 1989 and 1990 the existing branches (Navy, Army, Air Force, General Intelligence) of the MID were united to make the service stronger.
-After that reform the single military intelligence service was renamed Military Intelligence and Security Service (MIVD) in 2002, with more focus on challenges the 21st century would present.
+After that reform the single military intelligence service was renamed Defence Intelligence and Security Service (MIVD) in 2002, with more focus on challenges the 21st century would present.
+The MIVD is located on the grounds of the Frederick Barracks in The Hague.